-Amazon’s foray into the world of media streaming devices has generally been well-received.
+Amazon’s foray into the big world of media streaming devices has generally been well-received.
 The accessible price of the Fire TV, along with Amazon’s ever-increasing content selection, has made it a trendy choice among cord-cutters.

 New iterations of the Fire TV, Fire TV Stick, and several other peripherals and devices get released every year.
 Trying to keep up with the likes of Google is no easy task.

-If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the newest Firestick versions on the market.
+If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the latest Firestick versions.

 A Brief History of Fire TV

 The very first Fire TV got released in 2014.
 Apple TV and Roku were starting to see a lot of traction among early cord-cutters, and Amazon felt that they needed to join the party.